 There are a few certainties in the Universe.
 God is good.
 The sun will rise in the East.
 Betty Keira will spare no effort to be as lazy as possible.
-And Meg Ryan will continue her descent into plastic surgery dementia.
-(Watched Kate and Leopold last night.
-How horribly frog-faced the once-gorgeous Meg looked.
+And a certain Hollywood star will continue her descent into plastic surgery dementia.
+(Watched one of her films last night.
+How horribly frog-faced the once-gorgeous lady looked.
 To quote Better Off Dead: Truly a sight to behold.
 A man beaten.
 The once great champ, now, a study in moppishness.
 No longer the victory hungry stallion we've raced so many times before, but a pathetic, washed up, aged ex-champion. )

 But I digress...